tom-halpin/pe-dojo-book/content/003c-design-thinking.md

 - Lower the costs and risks associated with development of products and services.

-- Get user and employee buy-in for the Design Process and to the resulting products and services.
+- Get user and employee buy-in for the Design Process, and to the resulting products and services.

 Design Thinking is a creative-problem solving process.
 Design Thinking is performed to create better products and services by understanding how users are to interact with them and the conditions under which they are to operate.